barecheck/preview-deployment-action/README.md

 - Create AWS S3 Bucket (one for all preview deployments)
 - Create Route53 and Cloudfront links based on Pull request name
 - Sync build folder and S3 content
+- Integrate with GitHub deployments for better developer experience

 ## Usage

+To quickly start with action:

+- Copy the file provided below to `.github/workflows`
+- Replace parameters with your own ones
+- If you need to build static files, just add steps before calling `preview-deployment-action`
+- Add AWS access keys as Github Secrets.
+They are needed to create Route53, Cloudfront, S3 resources.

 ```yaml
 name: Preview Deployment